C2SM/c2sm.github.io/docs/models/icon/icon-clm.md

 PYTHON=${SPICE_DIR}/venv/bin/python
 ```

-Now your spice_v2.3 environment is ready to go! 🚀
+Now your Python environment for SPICE is ready to go! 🚀

 #### Run the case